Ventura Mental Health Arrest Defense Lawyer

 Courts will impose a conservatorship arrangement only if it is demonstrated beyond a reasonable doubt that the person in question is “gravely disabled” – in other words, unable to care for their own basic needs – or if they are a danger to themselves or others.

 After a conservatorship is established, it may be renewed annually.
 Each year the person on conservatorship (conservatee) may request a review of their conservatorship.
 An attorney may help the conservatee at this time.
+Dealing with mental illness can be very difficult, especially where an individual is charged with a criminal act.
+Mr. Welch has extensive, in-depth experience with mental health courts and with assisting those with mental illness in a number of situations.

 Contact the Law Office of Christopher P. Welch today to find out more about conservatorships.